ShuyinOuyang/DS_bench/README.md

-# DS-bench: Code Generation Benchmark for Data Science Code
+# DS-Bench: A Realistic Benchmark for Data Science Code Generation

 ##  :round_pushpin: Abstract
 We introduce DS-bench, a new benchmark designed to evaluate large language models (LLMs) on complicated and realistic data science code generation tasks.